V-Shape Face & Jaw Slimming

 Generally, one treatment session is needed to effect the desired results, with each patient requiring different amounts of the solution to be injected.

-The doctor will recommend when a return treatment will be necessary, and how often this will be.
+The doctor will recommend when a touch-up is necessary, and how frequent it should be done.

-Unfortunately, the result of a non-surgical Square Jaw Reduction procedure is temporary.
+Unfortunately, the result of the procedure is temporary.
 However, it is long lasting.
 Results last for about six months or even longer.
 Touch-up treatments may be needed to maintain the results.